 Proposers are required to ensure that they have adequate facilities, equipment, research tools, administrative and other resources.
-Other resources may include coordination or collaboration with other service providers in the community to be served.
+Other resources may include coordination or collaboration with other service providers in the community.

-2.6.
-Reporting Requirements
+2.6 Reporting Requirements

 Each selected Proposer will have reporting finalized in the contract.
-At a minimum, regardless of program, each provider is required to report the status of work through the Department's Quarterly Reports.
-Data will be provided in these reports as to the status of Deliverables and status of Outcomes.
-The Department may require additional reporting.
-The specific number of additional reports, the data elements to be included, and the frequency of reports is at the discretion of Department.
+At a minimum, regardless of program, each provider will report status of work to Department quarterly.
+Details should be given as to the number of customers served, status of deliverables, status of specified outcome measures, and program effectiveness.
+The specific number of reports, the data elements to be included, and the frequency of reports is at the discretion of Department.

-2.7.
-Subcontractor Identification and Participation Information
+2.7 Subcontractor Identification and Participation Information